simoninireland/simplicial/doc/function.rst

 .. autoclass:: SimplicialFunction

-Each simplicial function has an underlying representation that provides the underlying functionality (see :ref:`sfrep`).
+Each simplicial function has an underlying :ref:`representation <sfrep>` that provides the underlying functionality.

 Setting and resetting the complex